mattscripted/til/book-summaries/deep-work.md

 ## Roosevelt Dashes

-[Roosevelt Dashes](https://minafi.com/build-focus-roosevelt-dashes) provide a technique for practicing deep work, where you work intently to finish something in an aggressive time.
+[Roosevelt Dashes](https://minafi.com/build-focus-roosevelt-dashes) provide a technique for practicing deep work, where you work intently to finish a task in an aggressive time.

 - Pick a specific, clearly defined task
 - Estimate how long it will take to finish